yangchenfunstatistics/yangchen.github.io/_pages/presentation.md

 12. Discussion of "Poisson-FOCuS: An Efficient Online Method for Detecting Count Bursts with Application to Gamma Ray Burst Detection" by Kes Ward, Giuseppe Dilillo, Idris Eckley & Paul Fearnhead (2023), Journal of the American
 Statistical Association, DOI: 10.1080/01621459.2023.2235059.
     * JASA Applications & Case Studies Discussion Session, Joint Statistical Meeting, Portland, OR, August 3-8, 2024.

-13. TBD
-    * Statistics Seminar at Oregon State University, Corvallis, OR, 2024.

 ## 2023